bruslim/zulip-gif-bot/README.md

-zulip-gif-bot
+zulip-meme-bot
 =============

-Gif bot for Zulip
+meme bot for Zulip